 When you stay in Cusco, you stay on the roof of the world.
-At 3400 metres above sea level, the gateway to Machu Picchu will leave you breathless (in more ways than one!)
+At 3400 metres above sea level, the gateway to Machu Picchu will leave you breathless – in more ways than one!

-Cusco is the cultural capital of the country.
-Its history is rich and VERY old.
+Although tourists mainly know Cusco as the gateway to Machu Picchu, this charming Peruvian city deserves a few days of its own.
+Cusco is the country’s cultural capital and its history is rich and VERY old.
 In fact, Cusco is the oldest living city in the Americas and has been inhabited for over 3,000 years.

 Antigua Casona San Blas | Best Hotel in Cusco